postfixadmin/postfixadmin/DOCUMENTS/CUSTOM_FIELDS.md

 ```

 (If you'd rather not bother with `$PALANG`, passing literal text as the label
-still renders — PostfixAdmin shows the key as-is when it isn't found — but the
+still renders (PostfixAdmin shows the key as-is when it isn't found), but the
 language hook is the clean, translatable way and keeps you consistent with core.)

 The full `pacol()` parameter list (allow_editing, display_in_form,